crosswalk-project/crosswalk-test-suite/doc/Tests_XML_Definition_and_Sample.md

-# Test definition in XML
+# Tests.xml definition and sample

 Each test suite has two dedicated XML files, `tests.full.xml` and `tests.xml`.
 They define all test cases in the test suite package.
 They are used as input of